Historical Overview of the West Point Mint

 The fabled Lincoln Cent is being included as a premium this year for three different U.S. Mint products.
 These West Point struck cents will bear three different finishes: proof, reverse proof and uncirculated.
 They are anticipated to be popular with collectors of the series, with U.S. Mint set collectors as well as West Point Mint coin enthusiasts and proof specialists.
 The only way to get them will be through leaders like MCM or through the U.S. Mint directly by purchasing the 2019 Proof set, 2019 Silver set, and 2019 Uncirculated set, each of which will carry one of these specially dated 2019-W Lincoln Pennies in a different finish.

-Never an organization to rest on its laurels, the Mint is releasing into circulation West Point struck versions of the Lowell National Historical Park quarter; the American Memorial Park in the Northern Mariana Islands quarter; the War in the Pacific National Historical Park, Guam quarter; the San Antonio Missions National Historical Park, Texas quarter and the Frank Church River of No Return Wilderness, Idaho quarter throughout the year.
+Never an organization to rest on its laurels, In 2019, the Mint released into circulation West Point struck versions of the Lowell National Historical Park quarter; the American Memorial Park in the Northern Mariana Islands quarter; the War in the Pacific National Historical Park, Guam quarter; the San Antonio Missions National Historical Park, Texas quarter and the Frank Church River of No Return Wilderness, Idaho quarter throughout the year.
 Only 2 million examples of each quarter were struck at West Point.
-These coins were and will be mixed into the production coins at the Philadelphia and Denver branches of the Mint, so they will be circulating all over the country.
+These coins were mixed into the production coins at the Philadelphia and Denver branches of the Mint, so they will be circulating all over the country.
 They will not be available from the Mint in any special product or as a special offering.
-The only way to get them is to search through your pocket change, like grandpa used to do.
+The only way to get them is to search through your pocket change, like grandpa used to do

 Collectors can enjoy the history and rich tradition of the West Point Mint by assembling the 2019-W circulation ATB quarters or the 2019-W Lincoln Cents in all three fabulous and attractive finishes.They could specialize in the Roosevelt Dime and collect the two lower mintage issues from that iconic series.
 The various American Eagle coin series offer abundant opportunities for low mintage acquisitions as well as date and mint mark collecting.
 All Modern Commemorative $5 gold issues are struck at West Point.
 (Pro tip: these classic $5 gold coins contain .242 oz. of bullion and have been struck with the proof finish and a high quality standard uncirculated business strike finish.
 The non-proof versions tend to have lower mintages).